rmetcalf9/saas_user_management_system/docs/RUN_DEV_LOCAL.md

 This runs all the parts locally on the machine.

-Make sure setting in saasApilClient.js is correct
+Make sure setting in saasApilClient.js in adminfrontend is correct
   - const loginFrontendIsDev = true
 it should be true